diegomarquez/side-scrolling-shooting-game/README.md

 	- Add a toggle to show and hide a grid
 	- Move objects around by dragging with the mouse
 		- remove move by key presses from game-objects in favour of snap to grid toogle
-		- Move main viewport by grid size
+		- Move main viewport by grid size when pressing keys.
+			- Add a spinner to move the main viewport with the mouse.
+Less functional, but easier to understand.

 	- Visual feedback if there are things missing in order to add a game-object to the scene.
 		- Flashing red or something